Cabelin012/Portfolio/README.md

 # Portfolio
-My portfolio you can free to use if you want the language i use is HTML, CSS and JS
+My portfolio, you can free to use if you want, the language i use is HTML, CSS and JS.